tekintian/sublime-text-debugger/README.md

 - Install a debug adapter by running: ```Debugger: Install adapter``` from the command palette.

+if install failed by the ```Debugger: Install adapter```, Direct download the .vsix and unzip it to  the Sublime Text package directory,  Packages/Debugger/data/adapters folder, and rename it to match the type name, and restart the sublime text.

 - Add a configuration ```Debugger: Add Configuration``` from the command palette (or add one manually, see below).
   - Configurations are added to `debugger_configurations` to your sublime-project and use the same configuration format as Visual Studio Code
   - Consult the debugger specific documentation links above for creating a configuration for your debugger.
 Most debuggers come with some configuration snippets to choose from but I highly recommend looking at the documentation for the debugger.